NateAGeek/MyObsidianMind/Social Sciences/Resources/The Economic Other/Chapter 2 Inquality in the Social Mind.md

 * To Compare is Human
     * Section discusses the complexities of human comparison.
 How it starts in relative infancy into adulthood.
     * We are relational creatures and such we are constantly comparing to find where we stand in relation to others.
 This could be inquiring about eduction, status, and economical worth.
     * There is also a metric for motivating use to compare each other and ourselves.
-Focusing on [[../../Social Comparison Theory]] by [[../../Leon Festinger]] we can see the social and psychological effects of comparison.
+Focusing on [[../../Social Comparison Theory|Social Comparison Theory]] by [[../../Leon Festinger|Leon Festinger]] we can see the social and psychological effects of comparison.
 * Sour Milk and Cream: How Do Americans Respond to Cross-Class Comparison
     * The ideas of social and rights are perceived to be underlying backbone of the American system, to their words very "[[../../../Humanities/Jean-Jacques Rousseau|Rousseauean]]" of a belief.
     * However, the system is too large to properly allow individuals to realize that global state, the state of "[[../../../Humanities/Jean-Jacques Rousseau|Rousseauean]]".
 So, we end up relying on Cross-Class and localize Social Comparison to align our beliefs of self value in relation to the global American System.
     * Reiterates the gold, sliver, and bronze analogy.
 How we utilize that system to relatively justify our relation to others.
 * Public Opinion
+    * Sociotropic: is the ideal of weighing personal achievement and social relations
+    * The concepts of public opinion is still locked in with the cross-class comparison model.
+    * There are statements of how people are more incline to want to redistribution whom are suck in the bronze mindset.
+As they can only publicly compare themselves to ones whom are better off.
+    * When the public social opinion is of actions are depriving them of the higher class resources and opportunities, protest it typically the action.
+    * When it is the public opinion there is a bit of a higher comparison than their personal pcoket value, money.
+It seems that public wants to drive change for sake of general class vs individuality.
+    * There is also the belief that people on the lower end of status have less to loose and more to gain when comparing to the upper class.
+Hence there is more of a drive for redistribution from the government.
+* How Much Cross-Class Comparison Happens in America
+    * There is some current social situations in public that allow for the ability of social comparisons.
+For example first class plane passengers not wanting to interact with lower class.
+* Declineing Oppertunity for Upward Comparision